rsdoiel/antenna/archives/2025/socal_north_2025.10.md

 ---

-## What to know about measles in Southern California
+## With first measles case in an LA resident and an outbreak in Texas, what SoCal needs to know

 date: 2025-03-11, updated: 2025-03-11, from: The LAist

-With two people dead after an outbreak started in Texas, health officials are urging Californians to check their vaccination status.
+One person has died in Texas, another in New Mexico.
+An infant with the virus came through LAX, and now there's an L.A. resident with the virus.
+Health officials are urging Californians to check their vaccination status.

 <br>